stefanjenkner/payback-activate/README.md

 # Payback Coupon Activation Script

 This script automatically logs in to your Payback account and activates available coupons.
-The script uses WebdriverIO to automate the process.
+The script uses [WebdriverIO](https://webdriver.io) to automate the process.

 ## Quick start using Docker container

-The containerized version run headless Chromium:
+The containerized version runs Chromium headless:

 **Step 1:** Create file `docker-compose.override.yml` with:

 ```
+version: '3'
+services:
   payback_activate:
     environment:
       - PAYBACK_USERNAME=your_username
       - PAYBACK_PASSWORD=your_password
 ```

 **Step 2:** Build image via: